Smart AC Control: Sensibo vs Cielo

-Testing the Sensibo account sharing and the geo-fencing behaviors, I had some issues.
+Testing the Sensibo account sharing and the geofencing behaviors, I had some issues.
 Sharing a device has a trap for the unwary in that if you send a sharing invite to someone who hasn’t already installed the app and created their own account it will fail and instead prompt the new user to install a new device.
-I’ve also had inconsistent results with the geo-fencing, where even with a shared device, I still had it regularly turn off the AC when one person left the house and the other was home.
+I’ve had inconsistent results with Sensibo’s geofencing, where even with a shared device, I still had it regularly turn off the AC when one person left the house and the other was home.

 Beyond the core functionality, the navigation approach taken by the two device makers is apparent here.
 Sensibo has a cog button to give access to various device-specifc configuration options, where Cielo has most of these located under the spanner icon on the home page for each device.
 Conversely, Cielo has their smart features (scheduling and location control) on this page under eSaver, where Sensibo places those centrally on the home screen for all devices.
 The Timeline option you can see on the Cielo device screen provides a log of any controller activity for that device, including any external IR signals that were detected (say, by the normal remote control).
 Sensibo has the exact same feature located under the cog icon called Recent Events.

-Cielo does have one up on Sensibo on this screen with the History button.
-This is an analytics feature that shows how long the AC was on and at what temperature setting for up to 30 days.
-This can be potentially useful for monitoring your schedules and usage by other household members, but I’m not convinced it’s a big loss for Sensibo users.
+Sensibo has a nicer looking page, including a graph of temperature and humidity, but it’s limited to 24 hours.
+The longer history can be potentially useful for monitoring your schedules and usage by other household members, but I’m not convinced it’s a big loss for Sensibo users.

-Sensibo and Cielo have both produced pretty solid entries in the standalone AC control market.
-Both the Sky and the Breez Eco are very comparable on features, with the key standout being the inclusion of Climate React by Sensibo.
-Cielo’s (virtually identical) equivalent is only available on their more expensive Breez PLUS model, but that may not be a deal breaker for everyone.
+Both brands have produced pretty solid entries in the standalone AC control market.
+The Sensibo Sky and the Cielo Breez Eco are very comparable on features, with the key standout being the inclusion of Climate React by Sensibo.
+Cielo’s (virtually identical) equivalent is now available on both the more expensive Breez PLUS model and the ECO with a firmware update.
 Sensibo wins out on notifications by providing better control and more practical alerts, and also offers multi-user device sharing which the Breez lacks.

 I find the Sensibo app to be slicker and more polished in terms of navigation and design, but the chunkier design choices of Cielo are not without appeal and shouldn’t really be a factor in a purchase decision as functionality is not in any way compromised.
 Both apps were responsive, with a comparable few seconds delay on start to connect to the back end.
-I’ve also found both cloud services to be fairly reliable in several months of testing.
+I’ve also found both cloud services to be fairly reliable over long term testing.

-Integrations favor Sensibo as well, as they support IFTTT and Siri Shortcuts (not Homekit, although there is a good Homebridge plugin available) in addition to the Alexa and Google Assistant support offered by Cielo.
+Integrations favor Sensibo as well as they support IFTTT and an open API (this allows full HomeKit integration via a good Homebridge plugin) in addition to the Alexa, Siri Shortcuts, and Google Assistant support offered by Cielo.

 Cielo is the newer player here, and they are working on upping their game on software features as evidence by their recent updates, but they still have a little ways to go.
-This is reflected in their pricing though, as they consistently come in about $20 less than the Sky, so if you aren’t phased by multi-user support or automated triggers, you may find a better deal going with Cielo.
+This is reflected in their pricing though, as they usually come in a bit less than the Sky, so if you aren’t phased by multi-user support or automated triggers, you may find a better deal going with Cielo.